GautamBatta73/SidGautam/Versions/JavaScript(ProtoType)/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**} while(x)**

 ## 6. until(start, end, increment, Function)
 It executes the code in 'Fuction', until 'start' becomes 'end', by incrementing 'start' by 'increment'.
-It is a basically a for.
+It is basically a for.

 **SidGautam: until(0, 5, 1, click())**

 **JavaScript: for(let i = 0; i < 5; i += 1) {click()}**

 ## 7. doUntil(start, end, increment)
-It executes the code in 'Fuction' once, then continues until 'start' becomes 'end', by incrementing 'start' by 'increment'.
-It is a basically a do{...}while, but a do{...}for.
+It executes the code in 'Function' once, then continues until 'start' becomes 'end', by incrementing 'start' by 'increment'.
+It is basically a do{...}while, but a do{...}for.

 **SidGautam: until(click(), 0, 5, 1)**